Blog Home

 Design Capabilities

-On Squarespace, you still have a very high level of customization – but it’s more likely than not that you will need some code in order to execute it.
+On Squarespace, you still have a very high level of customization – but it’s more likely than not that you'll need at least some code in order to execute it.
 For example, uploading your own custom font to Squarespace requires code, and you would need to know how to find, customize, and install it.

 Mobile Website Design